DefinetlyNotAI/Youtube_Downloader/README.md

 # YouTube_Downloader

-The `Youtube_Downloader` is a Python class designed to provide financial market insights through various functionalities including retrieving stock news, fetching historical stock data, generating text based on prompts, and analyzing the sentiment of given texts as well as act like a basic language model.
-It leverages external libraries such as `requests`, `BeautifulSoup`, `yfinance`, and `transformers` from Hugging Face to perform these tasks efficiently.
+The `Youtube_Downloader` is a Python class designed to download great quality YouTube videos, with the ability to download multiple videos at once.

 ## Prerequisites